pavlinamv/rails-load-stats-py/README.md

     candlepin-load-stats <FILE> [SORTING_TYPE] [--without_stats]

         Possible sorting types are:
-            1 or 'name': sort by the action and request_type 2 or 'count': sort by the count
+            1 or 'name': sort by the request_type
+            2 or 'count': sort by the count
             3 or 'min': sort by the min time
             4 or 'max': sort by the max time